 Explaining the Discord virus: exploiting the illiteracy

-Malicious links may easily be distinguished among normal ones.
+Malicious links may easily be distinguished from normal ones.
 Their domains are strange, names are dubious, and the reason why it was sent is usually as strange as it can be.
 Will you trust a stranger (or an unknown bot) who suddenly sends you a link on the website, where you can get a free $1000 Amazon gift card?
 Unlikely.
 But there will be several users who will check that link, see the exploit website, and get a virus, or potentially unwanted program.
 Not a very good result, isn’t it?

 But Discord virus is not only about such easy and fool-oriented spamming.
 Since this communication platform is massively used by programmers, it is quite easy to find a rare self-made utility for a specific task.
 Such programs can sometimes be detected by anti-malware software as malicious items.
 This situation happens because the security tool doesn’t know that this program is not a virus, but a legit utility.
 That’s why the recommendation to disable the antivirus program is not rising suspicion for the majority of Discord users.
 And here the party goes on: here crooks start to exploit the trust to this social network.